RezaMashayekhi/Blockchain-Course/README.md

 # khazandegan-exchange
-Book exchange app based on blockchain (final project in blockchain course)
+A book exchange app based on blockchain (final project in blockchain course)